Ashley Okland

 “For all of you — don’t let her die in vain,” he said.
 “Learn what she learned in life.
 It’s about the things that last — love, joy and peace.”

-Ashley is survived by the love of her life, Eric Grubb (WDM), sister, Brittany Okland (Minneapolis), brother, Josh Okland (Ames), father, Tim Okland (Kelley), mother, Deb Cochran (Huxley), grandmother, Margaret Okland (Huxley), grandmother, Marilyn Gregg (Clarion), 10 loving aunts and uncles, and 33 cousins.
+Ashley’s survivors included the love of her life, Eric Grubb (WDM), a sister, Brittany Okland (Minneapolis), a brother, Josh Okland (Ames), father, Tim Okland (Kelley), mother, Deb Cochran (Huxley), grandmother, Margaret Okland (Huxley), grandmother, Marilyn Gregg (Clarion), 10 loving aunts and uncles, and 33 cousins.

 How You Can Help